MKHUZI001/CryptoToCombatCorruption/README.md

 For browers with Cross-Origin Restrictions (espetially Safari) please disable this setting or the app will not work the blockchain network

 ## More Info
-follow YouTube guideline videos and look at the WiKi page
+follow YouTube guideline videos and look at the WiKi page.
+Contract are now automatically linked by the migrate script on the migration folder.
+If contract are manually deployed without the use of this script then use updateContracts.js on the App/ folder to link the addresses of the contracts.